 RPS’s are working because beyond forcing the hand of utilities, they also influence conditions to help the home and business owner realize the benefits of going solar.
 An RPS creates a healthy measure of security for investors, entrepreneurs, planners, developers, et al., by putting in place a support system and roadmap for the growth of this new market.
 Knowing that there is consistent and measured state-level support for their new industry allows large, mainstream investments to flow faster into the pipeline, fueling advancements and lowering costs to consumers along the way.
 Better products and lower costs equals faster adaptation.

 Beneficially as well, more jobs are being created as a result.
-California’s RPS has helped create over 200 major energy generation projects since its inception, the majority of which are in areas of high unemployment.
+California’s RPS has helped create over 200 major renewable energy generation projects since its inception, the majority of which are in areas of high unemployment.

 State mandates are also starting to serve as major pillars standing strong against the headwinds coming from Washington D.C. that are attacking efforts to limit global warming.
 These very well may be instrumental in helping to continue our nation’s clean energy efforts to protect the environment in the face of federal opposition.